ScottLogic/blog/_posts/2024-04-12-measuring-android-energy-use.md

 ![Android Energy Measurement Method]({{ site.github.url }}/swoods/assets/Anrdoid_Energy_Measure_Method.svg)

 ### Services
 Using a [service](https://developer.android.com/develop/background-work/services) this allows us to run a separate process behind the main process which can monitor the devices battery.
 We can then create a reusable method to monitor the energy use throughout a process.
-We can choose the sample rate of how often we keep record the power levels, then keep it in a list so we can see changes over time of energy use, to be summarised and collated when the process has finished.
+We can choose the sample rate of how often we record the power levels, then keep it in a list so we can see changes over time of energy use, to be summarised and collated when the process has finished.

 ### Battery Manager API